jayarajsajjanar/linuxconfig/README.md

 ###About Project:
 1. This project aims to deploy the flask application built as part of the third project of FSND(https://github.com/jayarajsajjanar/catalog) on the Amazon EC2 linux instance provided by Udacity.
-2. The below configurations steps specified by Udacity as per (https://docs.google.com/document/d/1J0gpbuSlcFa2IQScrTIqI6o3dice-9T7v8EDNjJDfUI/pub?embedded=true) were carried out.
+2. The below configurations steps specified by Udacity as per (https://docs.google.com/document/d/1J0gpbuSlcFa2IQScrTIqI6o3dice-9T7v8EDNjJDfUI/pub?embedded=true) were carried out to complete the project.

 	    a)Launch your Virtual Machine with your Udacity account and log in.
 You can manage your virtual server at: https://www.udacity.com/account#!/development_environment b)Create a new user named grader and grant this user sudo permissions.